AlmirNeeto99/mandelbrot-openmp/README.md

 - **yMin**: the min value of y in complex plane
 - **yMax**: the max value of y in complex plane
 - **maxIterations**: the max number of iterations for the mandelbrot
+- **numberOfThreads**: the number of threads when executing in parallel (has no effect when running in serial)

 You can feed the application by running: